-If you are considering making an employee/s redundant then must approach such a decision from the position of good faith.
+If you are considering making an employee or employees redundant then you must approach such a decision from the position of good faith.
 This means you must share all relevant information relating to the relating to the redundancy, along with sufficient notice and in combination with the opportunity for the employee to comment.